Xeo-hub/Asteroid-Simulator/README.md

 # Asteroid-Simulator
-Simulating colissions of given asteroids via C++
+Simulating colissions of given asteroids via C++ using Array Of Structures (AOS) and Structure Of Arrays (SOA)